Japanese eggplant (Nasu dengaku) + 6 delicious recipes to make

 - Heat the grill up with coal or gas.

 - Place the eggplants on the grill.
 Make sure that the sliced side is facing downwards toward the heat source.
 Complement the eggplants with lemon juice and olive oil at regular intervals to give them a juicy essence and make sure they don’t get burned.
-Grill it for about five minutes.
+Grill for about 5 minutes.

-Note: The amount of oil you’ll need can vary depending on how long you’ll be grilling.
+Note: The amount of oil you’ll need will vary depending on how long you’ll be grilling.
 Give eggplants a design with a knife to get a grilled look.
 Eggplants contain a lot of moisture but you can use salt to dry it out first so it’ll be a little less mushy and moist.

 Here’s a detailed list of all the ingredients required.

-- Half jar of Olive Oil to cover
+- Half jar of olive oil to cover

-- Three teaspoons of salt
+- 3 teaspoons of salt